-The UCDD will assist small businesses in obtaining long term financing and creation of new jobs through the Cumberland Area Investment Corporation, EDA Revolving Loan Fund, USDA/Rural Development IRP Program, the Tennessee Jobs Program, TVA, and Small Business Investment Companies.
+The UCDD will assist small businesses in obtaining long term financing and the creation of new jobs through the Cumberland Area Investment Corporation, EDA Revolving Loan Fund, and USDA/ Rural Development IRP Program.

 406 Business Incubator/Accelerator Development

 The UCDD will work with Tennessee Technological University and Roane State Community College in the implementation of the Business Incubator/Technology Center in the Upper Cumberland.
 UCDD will also work with the Biz Foundry to promote its accelerator program.